arcus/NALMS_Not_Another_LMS/README.md

 ## At the start of a wave

 For Wave 2, we allowed some time between the start date of the program and when pretest closed, in an attempt to allow folks more time to get it done so they could stay in the study.
-The pathway ASIs require pretest completion before they go out, so people who don't have pretest completed before launch day won't get their pathway ASI until they finish it.
+The pathway progress emails require pretest completion before they go out, so people who don't have pretest completed before launch day won't get their pathway progress email until they finish it.
 That means it's important during that first week to run the [script to sync data from Pipeline](#periodic-syncing-script) very frequently, so the pretest completion field stays up to date.

 There's a second script, `check_redcap_ASIs.R`, that should also be run frequently during that week to check that the ASIs are correctly being triggered as the data updates.